duktig-solutions/Duktig-microservice-php/Readme.md

 ### Data Caching

 Duktig project includes a simple data caching mechanism using Redis Server.
-For the Restful API development, it is possible to configure automatic content caching in the Routing configuration, without writing any line code.
+For the Restful API development, it is possible to set automatic content caching in the Routing configuration, without writing any line of code.

 ### Super Data Validation